zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ::: $ git push heroku master
 ```

-Check `ps`, you'll see the web process uses your new command specifying Puma as the web server
+Check `ps`.
+You'll see that the web process uses your new command specifying Puma as the web server.

 ```term
 :::= $ heroku ps
 ```

-The logs also reflect that we are now using Puma:
+The logs also reflect that we are now using Puma.

 ```term
 $ heroku logs